LIVING A HEALTHIER LIFE RESTS ON FINDING THE RIGHT MOTIVATION

 We each have our individual reasons when it comes to health and fitness.
 What matters is finding the motivation that works for you.

-“Some guys might say they want to have six-pack abs,” Chris said.
+“Some guys might say they want to have six-pack abs,” personal trainer and registered kinesiologist, Chris Volkert says.
 “But on further reflection, something deeper may come out, like having a better relationship with their spouse, or better self-esteem.”

 The key is to understand the difference between a goal and the behaviour that is required to achieve it.